jletrondo/csv-reader/README.md

 # CsvReader Library

 ## Overview
-The CsvReader library is a PHP class designed to facilitate the reading and processing of CSV files.
+The CsvReader library is a PHP class designed to facilitate the reading and processing of CSV files with headers at the top row.
 It provides various features for handling CSV data, including validation, error handling, and customizable processing through callback functions.

 ## Motivation